Transitime/core/transiTimeApi/README.md

 To access the service a key is required to be provided in the URL.
 This key is compared against a key in the database.

 The tables that store this information are create by running the ddl_xxxx_org_transitime_db_webstructs.sql in the database.(Where xxxx is the type of datbase you are using)

+org.transitime.api.utils.ApiKeyManger can be run to create a key to be used.
+The paramaters required are applicationUrl, email, phone, and description in that order.
+(TODO This needs to be changed to use commons-cli)